As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 Step 5: Detail Sand All Corners and Edges

-This is where the B+D Mouse earns its place.
+This is where the BLACK+DECKER BDEMS600 Mouse earns its place.
 Work through every corner where tread meets riser, the back edge of each tread where it meets the riser above, along both sides where the treads meet the stringers, and around any balusters or newel posts.
-Be thorough ā these are exactly the areas that catch the eye when someone walks past a staircase, and unsanded corners under a coat of varnish look messy and unfinished.
+These are exactly the areas that catch the eye when someone walks past a staircase ā unsanded corners under a coat of varnish look messy and unfinished.

 Step 6: Final Hand Sand and Clean